Brandon Wade: Career

 After completing his MBA, he moved to New York City to work for technology consultants Booz Allen.
 He later joined General Electric as a technology infrastructure manager.

-In 2006, Wade founded Seeking.com with the goal to connect people looking for romantic relationships that align with their personal goals.
-Wade served as CEO of the company from 2006 to 2022 and then rejoined the company as CEO in 2024.
+In 2006, Wade founded Seeking.com and served as CEO of the company from 2006 to 2022, and then rejoined the company as CEO in 2024.

 Wade is the author of two books titled Seeking Arrangement: The Definitive Guide to Sugar Daddy and Mutually Beneficial Relationships and Connecting with the IN Crowd: How to Network, Hang Out, and Play with Millionaires Online.

 In a 2014 essay for CNN titled "Dating website founder says love doesn't exist", Wade wrote, "Love is a concept invented by poor people."

 Dating websites

 In 2006, Wade founded the sugar dating website Seeking.com.
 In 2007, Wade launched a companion dating site WhatsYourPrice.com, a dating website where members bid for dates in an online auction environment.
 In May 2012 he launched MissTravel.com, which pairs 'generous' travelers with 'attractive' travelers who would love the opportunity to travel the world for free.
-And in May 2015, Wade launched OpenMinded.com, a dating website that caters to those who are monogamish with the goal of providing a safe and stigma-free environment that brings the ease and flexibility of online dating to the currently underserved world of open relationships.
+And in May 2015, Wade launched OpenMinded.com, a dating website that caters to those who are monogamish.
 He further states the website caters to those looking to engage in 'ethical cheating'.